WeCanCode-Club/WeCanCode/README.md

 As you can see, you preferred *A*'s change to the beginning wording of the sentence, but wanted to make sure you fix to "couldnt" and the comma after "but" was carried over into the final copy of the paper.

 See!
 Merge Conflicts aren't that scary...okay they can be.

+## Adding Your Code
+Once you have the repository forked you need to clone (download) that code onto your computer.
+This can be done two ways.
+The first way is through the terminal (command line).
+You should see a green button near the top of the page that says "Code".
+Once you click that you will see some options.

+### SSH
+> SSH allows you to clone the repository using an SSH key pair.
+If you are familiar with GitHub this is the usual method

+If you would like to use this method, but have not before make sure to checkout GitHub's [documentation](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) about adding SSH keys that will create a secure connection between your computer and your GitHub account.
+Once you do that you are ready to clone.
+Here are some basic commands for you to follow in your terminal.
+If you have a Development folder, change your directory to that.
+Otherwise make sure you are in whatever folder you want this project to live.

+    ~yourComputer: cd Development
+    ~yourComputer/Development: git clone git@github.com:WeCanCode-Club/WeCanCode.git
+    ~yourComputer/Development: cd WeCanCode
+    ~yourComputer/Development/WeCanCode: ls -al

+That last command is essentially "list all" which will show you all the files in that folder you just downloaded to your computer.

+### HTTPS
+>HHTPS will allow you to clone the repository using your GitHub login

+TBD

+### CLI
+>GitHub CLI will allow you to clone the repository using GitHub's official CLI tool

+TBD

+### GitHub Desktop
+The other method you can use is by using the GitHub Desktop app.
+This will utilize their GUI (Graphic User Interface) to manage the local copy of the repository.
+If you click this option it will take you to a page to download the GitHub Desktop app or open it on your computer.

 ## Pull Requests